gaearon/react-hot-loader/README.md

 ## Known limitations

 - React Router v3 is not fully supported.
-If you want to get most of React Hot Loader, consider switching to [React Router v4](https://reacttraining.com/react-router/).
+If you want to get most of React Hot Loader, consider switching to [React Router v4](https://reacttraining.com/react-router/) (Note: it's currently in beta!).
 If you want to understand the reasoning, it's good to start in [React Router v4 FAQ](https://github.com/ReactTraining/react-router/blob/v4/README.md#v4-faq)

 ## The Talk